fayeseh/G4Project_Pacman/README.md

 2. git checkout [branch_name]
 3. git remote -v (this is to verify origin, if not verified) git remote add upstream [website_link]
 4. git fetch upstream (to sync local with upstream)
-5. git merge upstream/main (the main can be changed to each branches if you want a older version)
+5. git merge upstream/main (the main can be changed to each branches if you want other versions)

 How to start?
 1. cd into directory (Desktop)